1823 They All Look Alike

 Your car is missing.

 No, no one took it.
 (Who wants one of THOSE!?)
 It’s just that you parked and now you’re back, and where IS the thing?

-Unless you have one of those toyboxes on wheels or a really imbecile color (bright yellow is oh so fashionable now but a guarantied value-dropper at trade-in time) your car looks pretty much like everyone else’s.
+Unless you have one of those toyboxes on wheels or a really imbecile color (bright pink is oh so fashionable now but a sure fire value-dropper at trade-in time) your car looks pretty much like everyone else’s.

 In fact, every car that isn’t an SUV or one of those toyboxes, looks like a 1986 Taurus.

 Searching requires some forethought.
 Look around carefully.
 Eliminate the imbecile colors, which probably have imbecile names (“Lunar Mist” is Toyota-speak for “almost black,” for example.)

 Okay, so now you’ve narrowed your search to four door sedans that are sort of dark blue or grey or (gulp!)
 Lunar Mist.

 The next thing to do is get out your electronic, radio-controlled door unlocker, point it at a row of cars and click it.
 If you’re really lucky, you’ll be near enough to have your car beep or honk at you (unless, like one dummy, who will remain fifth-amendment anonymous, you’ve turned the thing off.)